This page explains everything you need to know about a Voice of the Customer program, including:

 Alternatively, if you want to collect data you can trend over time to monitor your visitors’ website experience, your business need in this case would be “Strategic”.
 So you would need to use a representative sampling methodology to collect an accurate view of what your visitors overall feel about your website.

-When starting to design your VoC program, one of the most hotly-debated issues is what questions to ask your customers.
+When starting to design your Voice of the Customer program, one of the most hotly-debated issues is what questions to ask your customers.

 Before deciding which questions to include in your VoC program, make sure you keep these key principles in mind: